 An Ounce of Prevention: Experimental Research in Strategic Frame Analysis™ to Identify Effective Issue Frames for Public Budgeting and Taxation Systems (2010).
 This report details the results of an experimental survey of 6,700 registered voters and evaluates whether alternative ways of communicating can bridge the gap between expert and lay understandings of the US budgeting and taxation systems.
 Although advocates typically use the Crisis frame or simply give descriptive information to the public about the state of fiscal policies, this research suggests that neither approach is likely to move support for policies that reform our system of budgets and taxes.

-PLANNING FOR OUR FUTURE: The Contribution of Explanatory Metaphors to Conceptualizing Budgets and Taxes
+Planning for the Future: The Contribution of Explanatory Metaphors to Conceptualizing Budgets and Taxes

 This report presents "Forward Exchange" as an explanatory metaphor that helps people reason about the connection between budgets and taxes.
 It also reports, step by step, the research process undertaken to arrive at this conclusion.